-The Shyness Guide is not just a different look at shyness, introversion, social anxiety, etc. It’s a different way of seeing the world.
+The Shyness Guide is not just a different look at shyness, introversion, autism, social anxiety, etc. – it’s a different way of seeing the world.

 When I talk about being more shy so you can be less shy, I’m not just playing with words.
 I’m referring to something real.